bencardoen/DataCurator.jl/README.md

 - validation huge datasets at high speed
 - out-of-the-box operation without the need for code or dependencies

 DataCurator requires a command-line interface and is supported on Linux, Windows Subsystem for Linux (WSL2), and MacOS.
-See [installation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md) for detail.
+See [Quickstart](https://github.com/bencardoen/DataCurator.jl/blob/main/README.md#quickstart-with-singularity) and [Installation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md) for detail.

 ## Table of Contents